FOOD SC 3550WT - Brewing Technology & Beer Production III

 Learning Activities SummaryLectures will introduce the key principles of brewing technology and beer production, including detailed introduction to the principle raw ingredients (fermentables, malt, adjuncts, flavourings, hops), brewhouse operations, milling technologies, the processing stages (malting, milling, mashing and wort filtration, clarification, fermentation and conditioning/blending) and the packaging and marketing of the end product.

 Practical classes will introduce students to the major industrial applications of brewing technology and beer production, including barley breeding, malting, and brewing at large and microbrewery scales.
 Sensory evaluation classes will introduce students to beer tastes, flavours and aromas, and will also provide an in-depth introduction to the styles of beer presently in commercial production.
-Three practical brewing exercises will develop the students’ skills in brewing, from a simple malt-extract based example, through a small-scale full-mash brew, to participation in a commercial-scale microbrewery exercise.
-These practical exercises will illustrate the application of the theoretical knowledge introduced in the lectures.
+Practical brewing exercises will develop the students’ skills in brewing with small/pilot-scale full-mash brewing exercises.
+These will illustrate the application of the theoretical knowledge introduced in the lectures.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.